Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 Logo partnership lockup

 Finally, and this could really come in handy, X has created post templates that you should use when you want to share a post.
-Their branding guidelines urge us to always use real posts and not alter or modify them in any way (not even with spell check).
+Their branding guidelines urge us always to use real posts and not alter or modify them in any way (not even with spell check).

 >> Check out the full X (Twitter) brand guidelines